-We are passionate that every young person is entitled to an outstanding educational environment which appropriately supports them, enabling them to explore, discover and thrive, in every sense.
+We are passionate that every young person is entitled to an outstanding educational environment which provides appropriate and specific support, enabling them to explore, discover and thrive, in every sense.

-Our approach is child centred and needs-led, prioritised by building strong relationships between students and staff, and effective home-school relationships, maintained by strong communication and mutual trust.
+Our approach is child centred and needs-led, prioritised by building strong relationships between students and staff, and effective home-school links, created and maintained by effective communication and mutual trust.

-Our calm yet vibrant, multisensory environment ensures that students gain the specific support they require and critically that they have the opportunity to demonstrate, utilise and celebrate their strengths, their 'brilliance'.
+Our calm yet vibrant, multisensory environment ensures that students gain the specific approach which they require and critically that they have the opportunity to find, demonstrate, utilise and celebrate their strengths, their 'brilliance'.

 Abbot’s Way students quickly learn to feel 'safe' and at ease among peers who are similar.
 They are no longer the odd one out and finally feel accepted - they fit in and belong.